-- 11.117.
+- 11.150.
 Describe the potential risks to people and property that may be associated with the project in the form of a preliminary risk assessment for all components of the project and in accordance with relevant standards.
-The assessment should include: - potential hazards, accidents, spillages, fire and abnormal events that may occur during all stages of the project, including estimated probabilities of occurrence - (b) identifying all hazardous substances to be used, stored, processed or produced and the rate of usage - (c) potential wildlife hazards, natural events (for example, cyclone, flooding, bushfire, landslide,) and implications related to climate change - (d) how the project may potentially affect hazards away from the preferred alignment (for example, changing flooding characteristics). - 11.118.
-Outline measures required to ensure that the proposed project avoids the release of hazardous materials as a result of a natural hazard event. - 11.119.
+The assessment should include: - (a) specific consideration of: - I. respirable silica and other airborne contaminants (e.g. naturally occurring asbestos) - II. sudden subsidence or movement of soil or rock - III. flash flooding - IV. fatigue and heat management - V. concurrent or simultaneous operations with existing railway infrastructure - (b) other potential hazards, accidents, spillages, fire and abnormal events that may occur during all stages of the project, including estimated probabilities of occurrence

+- (c) identifying all dangerous and hazardous substances (including likely volumes) to be used, stored, processed or produced and the rate of usage - (d) potential wildlife hazards, natural events (for example, cyclone, flooding, bushfire and landslide - (e) how the project may potentially affect hazards away from the preferred alignment (for example, changing flooding characteristics). - 11.151.
+Describe those measures required to ensure that the proposed project avoids the release of hazardous materials to the environment, including as a result of a natural hazard event. - 11.152.
 Provide details on the safeguards that would reduce the likelihood and severity of hazards, consequences and risks to persons, within and adjacent to the project area(s).
-Identify the residual risk following application of mitigation measures.
-Present an assessment of the overall acceptability of the impacts of the project in light of the residual uncertainties and risk profile. - 11.120.
-Provide an outline of the proposed integrated emergency management planning procedures (including evacuation plans, if required) for the range of situations identified in the risk assessment developed in this section. - 11.121.
-Outline any consultation undertaken with the relevant emergency management authorities, including the Local Disaster Management Group.
+Identify the residual risk following application of mitigation measures including fire trails.
+Present an assessment of the overall acceptability of the impacts of the project in light of the residual uncertainties and risk profile. - 11.153.
+Provide an outline of the proposed integrated emergency management planning procedures (including evacuation plans, if required) for the range of situations identified in the risk assessment developed in this section. - 11.154.
+Outline any consultation undertaken with the relevant emergency management authorities, including the Local Disaster Management Group. - 11.155.
+Identify the need for appropriate explosive licences and requirements to notify of proposed blasting prior to explosives use under the Explosives Act 1999 and relevant codes and standards including the Australian Standard AS2187 Explosives Storage, transport and use.
+Any risk associated with explosives use, manufacture or storage is within an acceptable level in accordance with the Explosives Act 1999 and codes and standards including Australian Standard AS2187 Explosives storage, transport and use. - 11.156.
+Detail the risk to the rail alignment, associated infrastructure and the operation of the project presented by the Helidon Magazine.
+Detail any proposed mitigation measures to limit this risk.